talmeym/regurgitator-core/README.md

 it is separated out into modular components, so you only have to include the parts you need into your project, then configure it to do what you want, deploy it and go.

+#components

+regurgitator-core - the core set of steps and contructs that allow regurgitator to accept a request, process it and product a response (or many).

+regurgitator-xml, regurgitator-json - configure what regurgitator can do for you using an extendable document format